jessehattabaugh/dasite/README.md

 2. **Crawl the site:** ✅ Discover and capture all pages on the same domain
 3. **Record Baselines:** ✅ Save and manage reference screenshots for comparison

-4. **Visual Regression Testing:**
+4. **Visual Regression Testing:** ✅

     - Compare screenshots to previous baselines
     - Generate visual diffs highlighting pixel-level changes

 5. **HTML Report Generation:**

     - Create HTML reports showing before/after comparisons
     - Interactive viewer for visual changes
     - Export reports in different formats

 6. **Configuration:**

     - Support for test configuration parameters
+    - output directory, so users can choose where to put the output products
     - visual regression threshold
     - html report generation location
+    - commandline arguments, or a config file

+7. **Multi-browser testing (Chrome, Firefox, Safari):**

+    - extend the visual regression testing (which tests current versus previous snapshots) and compare screenshots between all three browsers (Chrome, Firefox, and Webkit).
+    - These are more likely to fail due to the many small indiscrepeancies between the browsers, so they have their own threshold, and diff files.
+    - Screenshots for other browsers are also created.
+    - User should be able to configure which browsers to use.

+8. **Responsive design testing:**

+    - test at various viewport sizes
+    - defaults to mobile, other options include desktop, and tablet
+    - user can configure emulation environments
+    - browser is configured to use touch events or not depending on profile
+    - should also be capable of testing other responsive media query features like prefers-low-motion, or light/dark mode

-7. **Performance Analysis:**
+9. **Performance Analysis:**

     - Capture core web vitals and Lighthouse metrics
     - Track performance changes over time
     - Generate performance trend reports

-8. **Enhanced Testing:**
+10. **Enhanced Testing:**

 -   Accessibility testing and reporting
 -   Security vulnerability scanning
 -   SEO compliance checking

-9. **Advanced Features:**
-   - Multi-browser testing (Chrome, Firefox, Safari)
-   - Responsive design testing at various viewport sizes
-   - API for programmatic usage in test suites